w3c/wai-audiences/_audiences/writers.md

 * [[Cognitive Accessibility at W3C]](https://www.w3.org/WAI/cognitive/)
 * [Older Users and Web Accessibility: Meeting the Needs of Ageing Web Users](https://www.w3.org/WAI/older-users/)

+## Take a Free Course

+The **[Digital Accessibility Foundations - Free Online Course](/fundamentals/foundations-course/)** page introduces a self-paced course from W3C WAI for writers and others.
+It is designed **for non-technical and technical learners**, including students, instructors, professionals, and people with disabilities.
+The course is free, with optional certificate.

 ## More

 We encourage you to look around the W3C WAI website to find other information that you might be interested in reading or sharing with others.